 The Master of Management (Marketing) provides foundation training in a variety of business and management disciplines, with specialist training in marketing.
 This course is about the means by which organisations attract and retain customers, including aspects of marketing, strategy, customer behaviour, branding, and international marketing.

-“I did the Business Practicum, as part of a team working at the South West Alliance of Rural Health (SWARH).
+“I did the Business Practicum – one of the management consulting subjects offered at MBS – as part of a team working at the South West Alliance of Rural Health (SWARH).
 Our project was looking at decreasing the turn-around time on IT enquiries.
-Within our group, we had a mix of international and domestic students, all with different skillsets, I found myself settling into a niche where I was helping with research, and communication, and writing.
+Within our group, we had a mix of international and domestic students, all with different skill sets, I found myself settling into a niche where I was helping with research, and communication, and writing.
 At the same time, it gave me a chance to learn about data analysis, and the numbers side of things.”

 Since graduating in 2014, Kristen has established herself as a talented and creative marketer, beginning with an internship at L’Oréal, and following roles at the Committee for Economic Development of Australia (CEDA), Playgro, and most recently De Bortoli Wines, a role that has seen her working largely in the digital and social media space.
 It’s a diversity of experience that has emphasised the importance of her time in university.